 A B.S. or higher in an engineering, biological, physical or applied scientific disciplines, good academic performance, and academic background aligned with one of our technical concentration areas.
 We also expect students to have some experience in research or design, and have an interest in technical innovation to improve clinical medicine.
 Strong candidates will also be self-motivated, and have evidence of good teamwork and communication skills.

-The MAB program requires 55 quarter credits that are completed in one year (August-August).
-Each class is 3 or 4 quarter credits.
-The sequence of courses is followed by a full-time summer industry internship.
+The MAB program requires 47 credits that are completed over the course of one year (August-August).
+The sequence of courses is most often followed by a full-time summer industry internship (BIOEN 601).

 The Master of Applied Bioengineering program has been approved for a specific tuition and fees rate, listed as “Masters of Applied BioEngr” on the UW Office of Planning and Budget site.
 Tuition and fees change annually – please contact the Graduate Academic Counselor for more information.

 No, at this time, MAB students are not financially supported by the Department of Bioengineering.

 No, the Master of Applied Bioengineering program is a non-thesis degree program.
 If you are primarily interested in research, please read about our M.S. in Bioengineering degree.
 MAB students will have opportunities to learn about current bioengineering research in their technical electives, in the departmental seminars, and through various departmental special events.

 MAB students are 100% responsible for paying for their tuition and benefits.
 MAB is an intensive full-time daytime degree program, with little time flexibility for MAB students to have a TA-ship or RA-ship.
 MAB students may apply for assistantships in Bioengineering and other departments; however, Ph.D. students have priority for these appointments.

 Yes, MAB students who qualify, can receive financial aid.
 Please contact the Office of Student Financial Aid directly for more information.